HeikkiHei/docker-course-beta/part1_exercises/README.md

 <A HREF="http://www.google.com/">here</A>.
 </BODY></HTML>
 ```
-The option *--rm* took care of our container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.
+The option *--rm* took care of the container and removed it after it closed after the curl, and also of course exited me from the container, as it did not exist anymore.

 ## Exercise 1.3 - The way of the material later on
-We can start by creating a Dockerfile, in which we have the curl installed.
+I start by creating a Dockerfile, in which I have the curl installed.
 ```
 FROM ubuntu:16.04

 WORKDIR /homie
 RUN apt-get update && apt-get install -y curl
 ```
-Then we run following to have our own image with Ubuntu with curl:
+Then I run following to have my own image with Ubuntu with curl:
 ```
 $ docker build -t ubucurl .
 ```
-And to finally run the container, we run
+And to finally run the container, I run
 ```
 $ docker run -d --rm -it --name ubucurler ubucurl sh -c 'read website; sleep 3; curl http://$website'
 ```